 “We have formed this partnership with SANE because we believe their expertise and passion will enable the collection of much-needed data and also drive the use of this evidence to achieve significant improvements to the lives of these individuals and their families.”

-The National Stigma Report Card is the flagship project of the Anne Deveson Research Centre which is being established by SANE Australia to drive change for Australians living with complex mental illness, their family, friends and colleagues.
+The National Stigma Report Card is the flagship project of the Anne Deveson Research Centre which is being established by SANE to drive change for Australians living with complex mental illness, their family, friends and colleagues.

-The Anne Deveson Research Centre will officially launch in October 2018 and will be led by SANE Australia Deputy Chief Executive Officer Dr Michelle Blanchard.
-The Anne Deveson Research Centre will honour the ground-breaking contribution of SANE Australia co-founder Anne Deveson who led the development of Australia’s first media campaigns to reduce stigma for people living with schizophrenia.
+The Anne Deveson Research Centre will officially launch in October 2018 and will be led by SANE Deputy Chief Executive Officer Dr Michelle Blanchard.
+The Anne Deveson Research Centre will honour the ground-breaking contribution of SANE co-founder Anne Deveson who led the development of Australia’s first media campaigns to reduce stigma for people living with schizophrenia.

 To find out more about the National Stigma Report Card, sign up to the Anne Deveson Research Centre newsletter.